psnfrench/pragmatic-ui/README.md

 # Pragmatic UI

 <h2>For adding the sidebar component to another application:</h2>

-Copy the SidebarDemo.tsx and SidebarComponents.tsx files and paste them in the desired location in your project.
+Copy the SidebarDemo.tsx and SideBar.tsx files and paste them in the desired location in your project.

 Rename SidebarDemo to Sidebar and change imports/exports.